home-assistant/companion.home-assistant/docs/apple-watch/apple-watch.md

 id: "apple-watch"
 ---

 Home Assistant has deep integration with the Apple Watch.
-You can display Home Assistant information as complications directly on your watch face and since app version 2024.9, run scripts, active scenes and iOS Actions.
+You can display Home Assistant information as complications directly on your watch face and since app version 2024.9, run scripts, active scenes, and iOS Actions.

 ## Home

-Since iOS App version 2024.9 release, you can now customize your Home Assistant watch experience using `Scripts`, `Scenes` and `iOS Actions`.
+Since iOS App version 2024.9 release, you can now customize your Home Assistant watch experience using `Scripts`, `Scenes`, and `iOS Actions`.
-Using your iPhone, open companion app settings and look under 'Apple Watch' section for 'Configuration', if you already had `iOS Actions` created, they will be migrated into the configuration screen, just hit 'Save' and reload on your watch.
+Using your iPhone, open the Companion app settings and under the **Apple Watch** section, look for **Configuration**.
+If you already had **iOS Actions** created, they will be migrated into the configuration screen.
+Select **Save** and reload on your watch.

 <img src='/assets/ios/watch-config.png' alt="Watch cofniguration screen" />